AresMUSH/aresmush/game/plugins/bbs/help/en/manage_boards.md

 ## Archiving a Board

 You can archive the messages from a bulletin board for offline storage.
-The default format is suitable for a wikidot wiki page.
+The default format is suitable for a wiki page.

 `bbs/archive <board>` - Prints out messages so you can log them to a file.